-The school is registered as a data controller with the ICO and will renew this registration annually or as otherwise legally required.
+The school is registered with the ICO as legally required.

-5. Roles and responsibilities
+5. Roles and Responsibilities

 This policy applies to all staff employed by our school, external organisations or individuals working on our behalf and governors.
 Staff who do not comply with this policy may face disciplinary action.
 Hereafter, references to "staff" include the external organisations, individuals and governors listed above.